-Cornelian Cherry Dogwood is a multi-stemmed deciduous tree with a shapely oval form.
+Upright Cornelian Cherry Dogwood is a multi-stemmed deciduous tree with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.